Fabrizio-Caruso/CROSS-LIB/README.md

 - Install a POSIX environment if not already available,
 - Install "make" in your environment,
 - Install the required cross-compilers (see list of supported cross-compilers above)
-- Install the additional requirements for a given cross-compiler (linker, libraries, etc.), e.g., CMOC and LCC1802 requires a separate linker, some GCC targets require "ncurses"
+- Install the additional requirements for a given cross-compiler (linker, libraries, etc.), e.g., CMOC and LCC1802 require a separate linker, some GCC targets require "ncurses"
 - Make sure they are either installed as described in the Makefile variables: Z88DK_PATH, CC65_PATH, CMOC_PATH, ACK_PATH, LCC1802_PATH, etc. or set these variables accordingly

 ### Compile all targets for a given cross-compiler
-Run "make <compiler name>_targets where the compiler is of one these:
+Run "make [compiler name]_targets where the [compiler name] is of one these:
 - ack
 - cc65
 - cmoc